 She also shared that “I have found an incredibly supportive community and network of mentors here at Cengage Group.
 I feel like they are truly invested in my personal and professional growth.
 Connecting with professionals across our business units has helped me set goals and define a pathway to achieve them.”

 Nikolina P., Senior Manager of International Tax, has worked here for three years.
 She shared that “We all learn how to add and subtract in elementary school, but I wish that we also learned how to apply those principles to our own finances.
-Learning about basic financial concepts and their application to both personal and professional life is an important skill that can help people make more responsible financial decisions.”
+Learning about basic financial concepts [like saving money] and their application to both personal and professional life is an important skill that can help people make more responsible financial decisions.”